 C.5.a.
-Ensure strategic support classes teach the prerequisite skills and standards for the lessons being taught in the core Math classroom.
-(EPC 7.2) 2009 0 0 Collaboration time Regular teacher prep time
+Ensure strategic support classes 2009 Ongoing Curricular Team Minutes Collaboration time teach the prerequisite skills and Pacing Guides Regular teacher prep standards for the lessons being taught in PPH time the core Math classroom.
+(EPC 7.2)